giorgosskl08/architecture-project/Report.md

       * Different memory type:
         * For the TimingSimpleCPU we used the "LPDDR2_S4_1066_1x32" memory type:
           ```
-          $ ./build/ARM/gem5.opt -d fib_results_TimingSimpleCPULPDDR2_S4_1066_1x32 configs/example/se.py --cpu-type=MinorCPU --mem-type=LPDDR2_S4_1066_1x32 --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
+          $ ./build/ARM/gem5.opt -d fib_results_TimingSimpleCPUDDR4_2400_8x8 configs/example/se.py --cpu-type=MinorCPU --mem-type=DDR4_2400_8x8 --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
           ```
-          * There is a small increment in the time of execution while using the "LPDDR2_S4_1066_1x32" memory type.
-Number of seconds simulated before = 0.000046 and after = 0.000047.
+          * There is a small decrement in the time of execution while using the "LPDDR2_S4_1066_1x32" memory type.
+Number of seconds simulated before = 0.000046 and after = 0.000036.
-          * Also a decrement in the instruction rate is noticed: Simulator instruction rate before=573016  and after=285477.
+          * Also a decrement in the instruction rate is noticed: Simulator instruction rate before=573016  and after=157590.
         * For the MinorCPU we used the "SimpleMemory" memory type:
           ```
-           $ ./build/ARM/gem5.opt -d fib_results_MinorCPUSimpleMemory configs/example/se.py --cpu-type=MinorCPU --mem-type=SimpleMemory --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
+           $ ./build/ARM/gem5.opt -d fib_results_MinorCPUNonCachingSimpleCPU configs/example/se.py --cpu-type=MinorCPU --mem-type=SimpleMemory --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
           ```
-           * The instruction rate has increased a lot in with the use of the "SimpleMemory" type.
-Specifically, simulator instruction rate before=147368  and after=335773.
+           * The instruction rate has decreased with the use of the "NonCachingSimpleCPU" type.
+Specifically, simulator instruction rate before=147368  and after=1369757.
-           * The simulated time seems to be slighttly decreased.
-Number of seconds simulated before = 0.000037 and after = 0.000030.
+           * The simulated time seems to be decreased.
+Number of seconds simulated before = 0.000037 and after = 0.000009.
-           * Finally this memory type seems to have a small affect on the indirect misses since they are increased by 1.

       * Different Operational Frequency:
          * For the TimingSimpleCPU we set the frequency to 4GHz: